Plant-Phenomics-Lab/Breedbase-Client/README.md

 Note, this may not work automatically.
 Here are the configs that I used to get the client to work:

+- for vscode; Ctrl + shirt + P and find the MCP:Open User Configuration Setting

 ```json
 #Claude Code and VsCode
 "sweetpotatobasequery": {